 Pursuant to the provisions of the Company's Certificate of Incorporation and By-laws, the Board of Directors is comprised of three classes of directors, designated Class I, Class II and Class III.
 One class of directors is elected each year to hold office for a three-year term and until successors of such directors are duly elected and qualified.
-Three Class III directors will be elected at this year's Annual Meeting.
+Two Class II directors will be elected at this year's Annual Meeting to serve until the 2006 Annual Meeting.
 The nominees for election to the office of director, and certain information with respect to their backgrounds and the backgrounds of non-nominee directors, are set forth below.
-It is the intention of the persons named in the accompanying proxy card, unless otherwise instructed, to vote to elect the nominees named herein as Class III directors.
+It is the intention of the persons named in the accompanying proxy card, unless otherwise instructed, to vote to elect the nominees named herein as Class II directors.
 Each of the nominees named herein presently serves as a director of the Company.
 In the event any of the nominees named herein is unable to serve as a director, discretionary authority is reserved to the Board of Directors to vote for a substitute.
 The Board of Directors has no reason to believe that any of the nominees named herein will be unable to serve if elected.

-Nominees for Election to the Office of Director at the 2001 Annual Meeting
+Nominees for Election to the Office of Director at the 2003 Annual Meeting